 Data Monetization Opportunities

 Smart poles also present a potential revenue stream for cities.
 In addition to offering important emergency messaging, mounted display screens (digital signage) present opportunities for targeted advertising campaigns.
 Tracking data, such as pedestrian movement and street traffic, can be monetized for private commercial development and other city planning applications.
 The telecommunications infrastructure supplied by smart poles can be licensed to multiple carriers that want to utilize quick connection speeds for their customers.

 Connect Your Smart City Deployment with Aeris

 With so much versatility offered by smart poles, virtually any city service can be augmented and improved with IoT connectivity.
 To achieve this connectivity, city planners and developers need an end-to-end solution that will improve operational efficiency, reduce time-to-market, and enable new revenue streams for city infrastructure.

 Aeris is a pioneer and leader in the IoT market, enabling the transformational needs of smart cities across areas such as energy consumption, transportation, connectivity, sustainability, and environment management.
-The Aeris Fusion IoT Network is optimized for cost and performance, reducing the complexity of IoT deployments by offering simple, customizable infrastructure management.
+The Aeris Intelligent IoT Network is optimized for cost and performance, reducing the complexity of IoT deployments by offering simple, customizable infrastructure management.
 With our long track record of expertise and IoT leadership, we are able to drive innovation in any smart city project.